British Museum Members' Talk [Online] Collections and communities: Latin America and the Caribbean at the British Museum

 Online event

 The British Museums Latin American and Caribbean collection comprises more than 60,000 objects, including some of the most spectacular works of art created in the last 12,000 years.
-To make this vast resource more accessible around the world, the SDCELAR conducts collaborative projects with Indigenous and Afro-descendant communities, among others, across the continent.
+To make this vast resource more accessible around the world, SDCELAR conducts collaborative projects with Indigenous and Afro-descendant communities, among others, across the continent.
 The programme aims to challenge the ways in which Latin America is commonly represented and studied in museums through creating community networks, experimenting with museum research and giving Latin American collections greater visibility.

-This free online discussion will highlight two recent collection-based projects, developed in collaboration with Yaqui architect Selina Martínez (US) and Wapichana artist Gustavo Caboco (Brazil).
+This free online discussion highlights two recent collection-based projects, developed in collaboration with Yaqui architect Selina Martínez (US) and Wapichana artist Gustavo Caboco (Brazil).
 Joined by colleagues from the British Museum, Martinez and Caboco will offer insights into their work and highlight the importance of bringing Latin American collections to the fore.

 This event is part of Friends’ fortnight, an exciting two weeks of events and offers, exclusively for Members.